 The provost or the provost’s designee shall hear any appeals from a finding of an academic integrity violation in accordance with and pursuant to the standards of the appellate process generally applicable to other appeals in the Conduct Review Process.

 Community Standards and Conduct, in coordination with the Hearing Academic Liaison, will notify the reporting faculty or staff member in writing of the outcome of the Conduct Review Process after the time for an appeal expires or an appeal is filed and resolved.

-Students agree that by taking courses at Johnson & Wales University, papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin.com service is subject to the Usage policy posted on the website.
+Students agree that by taking courses at Johnson & Wales University, papers may be subject to submission to Turnitin.com (or any other plagiarism and originality detection software) for textual similarity review and/or for the detection of plagiarism.
+All submitted papers will be included as source documents in the Turnitin.com (or any other plagiarism and originality detection software) reference database solely for the purpose of detecting plagiarism or misuse of such papers.
+Use of the Turnitin.com (or any other plagiarism and originality detection software) service is subject to the usage policy posted on the website.